TREE SERVICE : EMERGENCY ROUTING + PHOTO ESTIMATE INTAKE

 The Same Saturday Night.
 Two Completely Different Outcomes.

 One tree company sounds hard to reach.
 The other sounds ready.
-That difference decides more work than most owners want to admit.
+That difference decides more work than most people want to admit.

 Scenario A: The Callback Company